alexforencich/xboot/README.md

 'brick' a device with the firmware upgrade API.

-The memory map of a device using the firmware update API looks something like the following, depending on the size of the flash memory and boot section:
+The memory map of a device using the firmware update API looks something like the following (XMEGA with 64K application flash and 8K boot flash, 72K total flash):

     Section                 Address
     --------------------------------------------